Nexmo/comms-router/demo-application/README.md

   ```bat
   set CATALINA_OPTS=%CATALINA_OPTS% -Dcomms.demo.app.config.path=c:\configDir
   ```
+Copy demo-application/target/demo-application*.war to tomcat's webapps folder

 ## Initialize CommsRouter

+Demo application does not use authentication, so it requires instance of CommsRouter with turned off authentication.
 Before using the demo app, you'll need to create Router, Queue, Agent and Plan objects in the CommsRouter via its REST API.

 Router, Queue, Plan objects, must be with an ID equal to the id specified in the *comms.routerId* parameter